pankod/moleculerjs-boilerplate/documentation/docs/swagger.md

 ---
 id: swagger
-title: Swagger
+title: Usage
 sidebar_label: Swagger
 ---

-swagger-jsdoc returns the validated OpenAPI specification as JSON or YAML.
+`swagger-jsdoc` is a library which returns the validated OpenAPI specification as JSON or YAML.

-moleculer-boilerplate uses swagger-jsdoc for generating swagger.json.
+`moleculer-boilerplate` uses `swagger-jsdoc` for generating swagger.json file.

 This code block shows swagger-jsdoc in **services/attack.service** of example app.